pryzach/suggestions-engine/README.md

 ## About

-Quite simple implementation of highly performant suggestions engine with support of any LTR and RTL languages.
+Quite simple implementation of highly performant suggestions engine with support of LTR and RTL languages.

 ## Performance